 I got you, Remy!
 Think, “Net” and “Simplify”.

 Now say it with me: net — li — fy.

 At first glance, you’d be forgiven for thinking that Netlify was a static web hosting solution.
 It is, but it goes so much further.
 The recent work to re-platform Smashing Magazine onto the JAMstack hosted on Netlify is showing the incredible potential of this approach.

 So here is a quick list of some of the Netlify features you might not know about.
 All of these are available no matter which payment tier you’re on.
-Yes, even the free tier.
+Yes, even the starter tier.

 But first, a word on the simplest way to start

 It is incredibly simple to get started with Netlify.
 And you don’t need to know about all of the powerful features under the hood to start benefiting from them.

 There is also a tool which you can use to deploy directly from your command line, but I’ll let you read about that over in the excellent docs, otherwise it might look like I’m cheating by trying to slip in a couple of extra things ahead of my list without tipping over the 10 item limit.

 I was.
 You caught me.
 Ok, onto the list proper.